amenzhinsky/iothub/README.md

 ## CLI

 There are two command line utilities: `iothub-device` and `iothub-sevice`.
-First is for using it on a IoT device and the second for managing and interacting with those devices.
+First is for using it on IoT devices and the second manages and interacts with them.

-You can perform operations like publishing, subscribing events, registering and invoking direct method, subscribing to event feedback, etc. straight from the command line.
+You can perform operations like publishing, subscribing to events and feedback, registering and invoking direct method, etc. straight from the command line.

-`iothub-service` is a [iothub-explorer](https://github.com/Azure/iothub-explorer) replacement that can be distributed as a single binary instead of need to install nodejs and add dependency hell that it brings.
+`iothub-service` is a [iothub-explorer](https://github.com/Azure/iothub-explorer) replacement that can be distributed as a single binary opposed to typical nodejs app.

 See `-help` for more details.